AusDTO/dta-website/pages/what-we-do/policies-and-programs/women-in-it.md

 </ul>
 <p>Agencies and departments are asked to nominate a mentor.
 Once mentor nominations conclude, we will seek mentee nominations from each participating organisation.</p>
 <h4>Nominations and cost</h4>
-<p>Nominations for this program are open from 17 July to 9 August 2018.</p>

-<p>At this stage, we’re only seeking nominations for mentors.
-CIOs can nominate themselves or HR managers can nominate CIOs by emailing <a href="mailto:womeninIT@digital.gov.au?Subject=Women%20in%20IT" target="_top">womeninIT@digital.gov.au</a>.</p>
+<p>Nominations for the 2018/19 program closed in August 2018.
+We will update this page when nominations are open for the 2019/20 program.</p>

 <p>The program costs $2750 per mentee (including GST but excluding travel).
 There is no charge for a mentor’s involvement.</p>